Overview

 Primary Prevention

 Chordoma can often be treated effectively with surgery if it is caught early.
 However, there is no known prevention for chordoma.
-Some studies have looked at the potential of vaccines or other preventative therapies to help reduce the risk of developing chordoma, but more research is needed.
+Some studies have looked at the potential of cancer vaccines or other preventative therapies to help reduce the risk of developing chordoma, but more research is needed.
 In the meantime, the best way to reduce your risk of chordoma is to be aware of the signs and symptoms and see a doctor right away if you think you might have chordoma.

 Secondary Prevention